-- Going to your friend’s house and helping him or her out by operating the pill press;
+- going to your friend’s house and helping him or her by operating the pill press;

-- Taking a cash in hand job to assist a person making heroin out of a makeshift drug lab in the middle of the bush.
+- taking a cash-in-hand job to help a person making heroin out of a makeshift drug lab in the middle of the bush.

 What The Police Must Prove

-· That the substance you manufactured, produced or assisted in manufacturing or producing was a controlled drug.
+- that the substance you manufactured, produced or helped in manufacturing or producing was a controlled drug.

 Possible Defences To Manufacturing A Controlled Drug